The 10 Best Mercedes Benz Models of the 1960s

 4. 1968 Mercedes-Benz 200 D

-Although the 1968 version of the Mercedes-Benz 200 D was among the later models to be produced in the 60s, it did not pack as much power and speed as would have been expected.
+Although the 1968 version of the Mercedes-Benz 200 D was among the later Mercedes-Benz models to have been chosen for production during the 60s, it did not pack as much power and speed as would have been expected.
 The body was a simple and classic version of the earlier Mercedes-Benz models, but the interior was optimized for comfort and elegance.
 Speed and power, however, were not as impressive.

-The diesel-powered engine was great for fuel conservation, but it managed a moderate top speed of 130 km/h and power output of 59bhp.
+The diesel engines that these Mercedes-Benz models had to offer were great for fuel conservation, but it managed a moderate top speed of 130 km/h and power output of 59bhp.

 3. 1969 Mercedes-Benz 600

 Designed for the elite and wealthy, the Mercedes-Benz 600 has never lost its rank among the top classic and luxurious vehicles of the 60s. it had a long and sleek body that supported a spacious interior ideal for business traveling, in spite of its big body, this model recorded an impressive top speed of 200 km/h and accelerated from 0-100 km/h in just 9.7 seconds.
-The petrol-powered engine was strong and reliable as it put out 300bhp of power, which was awesome back then.
+The petrol-powered engine was strong and provided the necessary reliability as it put out 300bhp of power, which was an awesome amount of torque back then.

 The Mercedes-Benz 600’s focus on luxury meant that the interior did not compromise on anything.
 The seats were made of plush leather for utmost comfort and the car featured all the latest technology of its time.